CNAG-Biomedical-Informatics/cbicall/docs-site/docs/backends/nf-core.md

 # nf-core Provider

 CBIcall can launch registered [nf-core](https://nf-co.re/) pipelines through [Nextflow](https://www.nextflow.io/docs/latest/).
-CBIcall validates the YAML, pins the registered nf-core release, writes the Nextflow params/config files, and records the run metadata.
+CBIcall validates the YAML contract, pins the registered nf-core release, writes the Nextflow params/config files, and records the run metadata.
 The nf-core pipeline keeps its own upstream output layout and runtime behavior.

 In CBIcall terms, nf-core is a **workflow provider** and Nextflow is the **workflow backend**.
 Registered nf-core entries are launched through the